bermau/py_text_diff_gui/readme.md

 ## Usage
   1. Enter Texts: Start the application and enter your first text in the left text box and your second text in the right text box.
   1. Show Differences: Click the "Show Diff" button to highlight the differences between the two texts.
-  1. Review Differences: The differences will be displayed below, with removed lines in red, added lines in green, and changed lines in blue.
+  1. Review Differences: The differences will be displayed below, with removed lines in red, added lines in green,
+  1. An HTML display is possible in the web-browser.

 ## Author :
 Bertrand Maubert,